SS Alamo Victory: Vietnam War

-In 1965 she was reactivated for Vietnam War.
-Alamo Victory served as Merchant Marine Naval ship supplying goods for the Vietnam.
+In 1965 she was reactivated for the Vietnam War.
+Alamo Victory served as Merchant Marine Naval ship supplying goods to Vietnam.
 On August 18, 1969, she ran aground and wad wrecked in Hurricane Camille at Gulfport, Mississippi in the Gulf of Mexico.
 She was refloated and laid up at the Beaumont Reserve Fleet National Defense Reserve in Texas.
 In 1971 she was scrapped in New Orleans.